 The Central Accounting System, used when inputting voucher payment information, is equipped with edits to aid in the detection of duplicate invoices.
 Duplicate invoice warnings are immediately researched and resolved.
-For the second year in a row, there were no duplicate payments.
-There were two Refund of Appropriations due to an accidental personal use of a NET Card and supplier over invoiced.
+There was one duplicate payment which resulted in payment being returned and a Refund of Appropriation processed.
+There were three other Refund of Appropriations due to an item invoiced for replacement and then returned and incorrect pricing.